Academic Standing and Eligibility

 Students must meet certain standards of Satisfactory Academic Progress (SAP) to maintain eligibility for federal and institutional aid.
 The College is required to measure students’ progress using a qualitative standard (GPA) and a quantitative standard (progress toward a degree).
 Additionally, students must complete all degree requirements within 150% of the timeframe that the College has determined it should take to earn that degree (measured in credit hours).
 Recipients of federal student aid and/or institutional funding are expected to make reasonable progress toward their degree as a condition of receiving and continuing to receive that aid.

 Program pursuit (quantitative standard)

 To remain in good academic standing for federal and institutional aid, an Ithaca College graduate student must successfully complete 67% of all credit hours attempted.
 Classes receiving grades of F, W, I or U are not considered to be successfully completed.
 Transfer credits accepted by Ithaca College are included in this calculation.
 Program pursuit progress is reviewed for all students at the end of the spring semester each academic year.

 GPA requirements (qualitative standard)

 To remain in good academic standing for federal and institutional aid, an Ithaca College graduate student must earn a cumulative grade point average of 3.0.
 Ithaca College reviews cumulative grade point average for all students at the end of the spring semester each academic year.

-A student who fails to meet the above requirements will be ineligible for federal and institutional financial aid until the appropriate standards are achieved.
+A student who fails to meet one or both of the above requirements will be ineligible for federal and institutional financial aid until the appropriate standards are achieved.
 The student may request a one-time waiver of these eligibility requirements if they were unable to meet them due to an extenuating circumstance or personal hardship.

-The following are examples of hardship and/or circumstances that may be deemed appropriate for an appeal:
+The following are examples of hardship and/or circumstances that may be deemed appropriate for a waiver request:

 - Injury or illness of the student;